harrisonlingren/mta-led-sign/readme.md

 ## Getting Started
 1. Sign up for an account and generate an API key from the MTA Real-Time Data Feeds website: https://api.mta.info
 2. Set up any dependencies on the host machine you'll use for the API.
-A raspberry pi at home works great, or you could also set up on a cloud VPS or managed service that can run node.js.
+A Raspberry Pi at home works great, or you could also set up on a cloud VPS or managed service that can run node.js.

 ## Installing
 Install dependencies: